By using our website, you agree to our use of cookies (Visit our privacy policy).

 What is voice over - female voice actor holding microphone

-Unsurprisingly, the top priority for voiceover artists is to improve their skills and develop their range as a professional voice over artist.
+Unsurprisingly, the top priority for voiceover artists is to improve their vocal skills and range.

 Speaking clearly is a fundamental skill for any voice actor (or conventional actor), and our normal speaking voice isn’t always well-suited to the recording studio.